 top of page

-Let’s be real though, being camera-ready and content-prepared all the time is a lot, especially when you’re juggling the roles of engineering professor, robotics researcher, public speaker, mom, wife, and business owner.
-It takes energy, time, and focus—and some days, I just don’t have that extra bandwidth.
+Let’s be real: being camera-ready and content-prepared all the time is a lot.
+I juggle the roles of engineering professor, robotics researcher, public speaker, mom, wife, and business owner.
+It takes energy, time, and focus.
+Some days, I just don’t have that extra bandwidth.

-Still, because of the mission I’m on, I know I need to be on social media.
-That’s where the people I want to reach are, students, educators, and changemakers who need to see what’s possible.
-But being visible in these digital spaces also comes with a cost.
-Alongside the encouragement and connection, I deal with hate, harassment, and trolls who feel entitled to question my credentials, my work, or simply my presence.
+Still, because of my mission, I know I need to be on social media.
+That’s where my target audience—students, educators, and changemakers—are.
+They need to see what’s possible.
+However, being visible in these digital spaces comes with a cost.
+Alongside encouragement and connection, I deal with hate, harassment, and trolls.
+These individuals feel entitled to question my credentials, my work, or simply my presence.

 NoireSTEMinist, Dr. Carlotta A. Berry, shows off robots to a gymnasium full of high school students